Shri Mahakal Mahalok

 Shri Mahakal Mahalok is a temple complex surrounding the Mahakaleshwar temple in Ujjain, India.
 The complex has been expanded from 2.87 hectares (7.1 acres) to 47 hectares (116 acres).
-The estimated cost of the project exceeds ₹856 crore (USD 100 million).
+The estimated cost of the project exceeds ₹856 crore (US$100 million).
 It is dedicated to Shiva, one of the major deities in Hinduism, and aims to create a grand and immersive spiritual experience for devotees.
 The project is being developed by the Government of Madhya Pradesh and will be completed in phases by 2025.

 Shri Mahakal Mahalok features an array of 108 "Pillars of Divine Light", a grand entrance, free circulation space around the temple, and murals depicting stories from the Shiva Purana.
 The complex also includes a museum that showcases the life and legends of Shiva.
 Shri Mahakal Mahalok was inaugurated on 11 October 2022 by Prime Minister Narendra Modi.
 The project aims to boost tourism in Ujjain and establish it as one of the most significant pilgrimage sites in Hinduism.

 The project includes expansion and beautification of the existing Mahakal temple complex along with the creation of new infrastructure and facilities.

-Construction under the project

-Mahakal Corridor

-The Mahakal Corridor is 900 meters long and connects the main entrance of the Mahakal temple to the sanctum sanctorum.
-It is adorned with ornate sculptures and murals depicting Shiva's life.

-Mahakal Path

-This is a 500-meter-long path leading to the Mahakal Temple, decorated with trees and sculptures, and includes several viewing spots.

-Mahakal Museum

-A museum dedicated to the history and significance of the Mahakal Temple.
+The Mahakal Museum is dedicated to the history and significance of the Mahakal Temple.
 It houses collections of artifacts, sculptures, and paintings related to Shiva and the temple.

-Mahakal Auditorium

-A large auditorium for cultural and religious events.
+The Mahakal Auditorium is a large auditorium for cultural and religious events.

-Mahakal Darshan

-A multimedia show depicting the life of Shiva.

-How to Reach

-Shri Mahakal Mahalok is located within the Mahakaleshwar Temple complex.

-By Air

-The nearest airport is Devi Ahilyabai Holkar Airport, Indore (53 km).
-There are regular flights to Delhi, Mumbai, Pune, Jaipur, Hyderabad, and Bhopal.

-By Train

-Ujjain is a railway station in the Western Railway Zone with the station code UJN.
-Trains to several major cities are available from here.

-By Road

-Regular bus services connect Ujjain with Indore, Bhopal, Ratlam, Gwalior, Mandu, Dhar, Kota, and Omkareshwar.
-It is connected by road to Ahmedabad (402 km), Bhopal (183 km), Mumbai (655 km), Delhi (774 km), Gwalior (451 km), Indore (53 km), and Khajuraho (570 km).